top of page

 Now that you’ve created your pins, Tailwind can help you schedule them.
 A good rhythm is to spread them across 4–6 weeks and pin them to several relevant boards, not just one.
 For example, I might pin a planner post to boards like Side Hustle Ideas, Blogging Tips, or Etsy Business.
 That way, no matter what someone is searching for on Pinterest, there’s a good chance one of my pins will appear.

-Be sure to keep an eye on which pins get the most saves and clicks.
+Just be sure to keep an eye on which pins get the most saves and clicks.
 Those angles are gold.
 If one really takes off, that’s usually my signal to double down and create more fresh new pins for that angle.

 Final Thoughts